 Value-added tax (VAT)

-On 12 October 2020, His Majesty issued Royal Decree no.121/2020 in relation to the implementation of VAT in Oman, and it was published in the Official Gazette on 18 October 2020.
-VAT is going to be implemented in Oman from 16 April 2021.
+On 12 October 2020, His Majesty issued Royal Decree no. 121/2020 in relation to the implementation of VAT in Oman, and it was published in the Official Gazette on 18 October 2020.
+VAT has been implemented in Oman with effect from 16 April 2021.
 The standard rate of VAT in Oman is 5% and consistent with the Gulf Cooperation Council (GCC) Unified Agreement, and there are provisions for zero rating and exemptions in the Oman VAT Law.
 By global standards, 5% is one of the lowest VAT rates implemented in the world.

 The standard rate of 5% VAT will apply on goods and services supplied in Oman, subject to specific exemptions and zero ratings prescribed under Oman VAT law.

 Exempt supplies are not subject to VAT, and the input tax in relation to exempt supplies cannot be recovered.
 Examples of exempt supplies include certain financial services, local passenger transportation services, education services, renting of residential property, etc.

 Zero-rated supplies are subject to VAT at 0%, and the supplier can avail input VAT credit in respect of goods / services used for making zero-rated supplies.
 Examples of zero-rated supplies include export of goods and services outside Oman, international transportation services, basic food items, etc.

 Registration for VAT is an online process.

-The 2019 Oman state budget recently introduced excise tax in Oman with effect from 15 June 2019.
+Oman introduced excise tax with effect from 15 June 2019.
 Excise tax is levied at the following rates:

 - Tobacco (including tobacco derivatives), pork products, alcoholic beverages, and energy drinks: 100%.